mlp6/ADPL/README.md

   depth.

 ##Temperature Regulation
-* Record temperatures at 5 points.
+* Record temperatures across 5 thermocouples.

-* If temperature 3 is below 68 C, a gas valve should open and an ignitor should spark for 5 seconds.
-Until the temperature reaches 72C, the valve should remain open, and the ignitor should spark for 5 seconds, turn off for 15 minutes, and spark again for 5 seconds.
+* If temperature 3 is below 68 C, a gas valve should open and an ignitor should spark for 5 s.
+Until the temperature reaches 72 C, the valve should remain open, and the ignitor should spark for 5 seconds, turn off for 15 min, and spark again for 5 s.
 Once the temperature is 72 C, the valve should shut and ignitor remain off.

 ##Repository Layout